 On the day of tooth extraction, the wound is fresh and soft.
-After hemostasis, the blood clot that gradually forms protects the treatment area and protects the inside of the alveolar bone (alveolar bone, etc.).
-On the day of tooth extraction, it is still easy to remove blood clots.
+After hemostasis, the blood clot that gradually forms protects the treatment area and protects the inside of the alveolar bone (jaw bone).
+On the day of tooth extraction, blood clot remains very fragile and can easily be removed from the socket with minimal disturbance.
 Therefore, avoid hard and sticky foods as much as possible as they may peel off the blood clots needed for healing.

 We recommend soft soup-like foods such as porridge and porridge that are kind to both the body and mind.
 Eat other nutritious foods such as jelly-like nutritional drinks and yogurt that you can eat without chewing a lot.

 Recommendation of meal on the day after tooth extraction treatment

 The wound is not stable for 2 to 3 days after tooth extraction, so eat on the opposite side of the treatment area.
 If the swelling after tooth extraction is not severe, avoiding things that are extremely hard, spicy, or full of spices, you can eat normally and there is no problem.

 However, the day after the wisdom tooth extraction, the treatment area and its surroundings generally swell significantly.
 Many people may be surprised to see their big swelling face the next morning.
 The peak of swelling is not immediately after tooth extraction, but 24-48 hours after tooth extraction.
 The swelling of the face also pulls on the muscles in the mouth, making it difficult to open the mouth wide.
 Since the mouth cannot be opened wide, the chewing motion is not satisfactory.